gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

- 2. You may place a tile so that it partially overlaps with already-placed tiles, provided that you only cover coloured cells with cells of matching colours (that is, once a board cell contains a colour, it must always contain that colour, even as it covered by other tiles).
+ 2. You may place a tile so that it partially overlaps with already-placed tiles, provided that you only cover coloured cells with cells of matching colours (that is, once a board cell contains a colour, it must always contain that colour, even as it gets covered by other tiles).
  3. Your master is watching.
 Each time you want to place a tile, you must first declare to your master the 3x3-cell area of the board which it will cover.
     Your master examines this area, and fills a bag with all the tiles that may